By Amanda Eggert EBS Staff Writer

 “While I’ll always work at times with the federal government and fight against them to make sure they’re managing their lands as well as we do ours, the answer isn’t, from my perspective, to take the lands back,” Bullock said.
 “Ultimately, [after] one fire season, we’d be selling off these lands.
 The state wouldn’t be able to afford them.”

-Access to public land has become a hot topic in Bullock’s bid against Republican nominee Greg Gianforte, which is on track to be the most expensive gubernatorial race in the state’s history.
+Access to public land has become a hot topic in Bullock’s bid against Republican nominee Greg Gianforte, a race that’s on track to be the most expensive gubernatorial contest in Montana’s history.

 “I’m not pleased with the fact that this will be the most expensive governor’s race in our state’s history,” Bullock said of the $3.8 million he and his opponent have spent on the race through the June 7 primary.
 “I’m also not pleased [that] my opponent’s been putting in about $100,000 a week of his own money into this.